devonfw-forge/python-data-driven-decisions/README.md

 I choose to measure the economic growth to compare the indicators with the GDP of the country.

 #  Select source of information
- I chose to extract datasets about these indicators from the website [Our world in data](https://ourworldindata.org/)
+ I choose to extract datasets about these indicators from the website [Our world in data](https://ourworldindata.org/)

 # Showing the charts